electricsheeplabs/attinyServo/README.md

 # attinyServo
 This code is uploaded to an AVR attiny85 mcu (84 works too) to generate servo control signals based on an analog input.
+I like this concept because you can now easily make a small controller for servos and ESCs, and hide the tiny thing anywhere on your device!

 I learned all I know (not much) from these folks: